 CDV has little awareness compared to other adversities that many children face such as physical, sexual, and emotional abuse and physical and emotional neglect.
 Yet, CDV often co-occurs alongside other adversities prevalent in a home and the cycles of violence and neglect can repeat for generations.

-Shirley S.’s story of Childhood Domestic Violence (CDV)
+Shirley S.’s story of domestic violence

 Yet Shirley and her mom escaped.
 In a new country, they are on the continuous path of self-discovery.
 They are learning to understand that the domestic violence they experienced has long lasting impact on their well-being.
 And although Shirley was not the one being physically abused, the CDV that she experienced has had similar negative consequences: